yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200530_release/apimgr_relnotes.md

   "no_list": "true",
   "weight": "70",
   "date": "2020-03-11",
-  "description": "Learn about the new features and enhancements in this update of API Gateway and API Manager."
+  "description": "This update includes [add key new features or improvements here]."
 }

 ## Summary